Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ## Validate the API gateways

-Check that the `istio-ingressgateway-cmn` API gateway has an IP address.
+Check that the `istio-ingressgateway-chn` API gateway has an IP address.

 ```bash
 ncn-m001:~ # kubectl -n istio-system get svc istio-ingressgateway-chn